 The following tips should help you get the best prepared before you pick up your phone.
 Because we know, preparation is the key.

 The first tip is being in the right mood.

 Cold calling is nothing anyone would love from day one.
 Also, even the best performing cold caller will have good and bad days.

-To be an effective cold caller, you must be aware what your current mood is and how it will affect your voice and thus, your confidence with which you talk to your prospect.
+To be an effective cold caller, you must be aware of what your current mood is and how it will affect your voice and thus, your confidence with which you talk to your Prospect.

 Research the Company and its Industry

-The second “cold calling tips and tricks” is doing some research on the company and its industry.
+The second cold calling tip is doing some research on the company and its industry.

 Take 5 min to research the company you are calling into.
 Find out how they make money through annual reports and other media articles.